thiagoteixeira/thiagoteixeira.github.io/_posts/2017-12-02-how-to-create-spring-boot-application.md

 In the **Search for dependencies** field fill in: **Web**

-Another fields can be use the default value.
+The other fields can use the default value.

 After you have filled in all the fields, you will have something corresponding to the image below: